rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 #### Deploy Enterprise SKC Services

-Copy the binaries directory generated in the build system VM to the home directory on Enterprise VM
+Copy the binaries directory generated in the build system VM to the /root/ directory on Enterprise VM

 Update the IP addresses for CMS/AAS/SCS/SQVS/KBS services in enterprise_skc.conf